tcalmant/ipopo/README.rst

   * the UIs: text UI (console) and remote shell (TCP, XMPP)
   * the commands providers: iPOPO commands, report, EventAdmin, ...

-  See the `shell tutorial <https://ipopo.readthedocs.io/en/latest/quickstart.html#play-with-the-shell>`_ and the `shell reference card <https://ipopo.coderxpress.net/wiki/doku.php?id=ipopo:refcards:shell>`_ for more information.
+  See the `shell tutorial <http://ipopo.readthedocs.io/en/latest/quickstart.html#play-with-the-shell>`_ for more information.

 * An HTTP service, based on the HTTP server from the standard library.
   It provides the concept of *servlet*, borrowed from Java.

-  See the `HTTP service tutorial <https://ipopo.coderxpress.net/wiki/doku.php?id=ipopo:tutorials:http_svc>`_ for more information.
+  See the `HTTP service reference <http://ipopo.readthedocs.io/en/latest/refcards/http.html>`_ for more information.

+  There is also a `routing utility class <http://ipopo.readthedocs.io/en/latest/refcards/http_routing.html>`_, based on decorators, which eases the development of REST-like servlets.

 * Remote Services: export and import services to/from other Pelix framework or event Java OSGi frameworks!

-  See the `remote services tutorial <https://ipopo.readthedocs.io/en/latest/quickstart.html#hello-from-somewhere>`_ and the `remote services reference card <https://ipopo.readthedocs.io/en/latest/refcards/remote_services.html>`_ for more information.
+  See the `remote services reference <http://ipopo.readthedocs.io/en/latest/refcards/remote_services.html>`_ for more information.

-Pelix also provides an implementation of the `EventAdmin service <https://ipopo.coderxpress.net/wiki/doku.php?id=ipopo:tutorials:eventadmin>`_, inspired from the `OSGi specification <http://www.osgi.org/Specifications/HomePage>`_.
+Pelix also provides an implementation of the `EventAdmin service <http://ipopo.readthedocs.io/en/latest/refcards/eventadmin.html>`_, inspired from the `OSGi specification <http://www.osgi.org/Specifications/HomePage>`_.

 Feedback